spatialos/gdk-for-unity/docs/setup-and-installing.md

 #### Using GitHub Desktop

-To clone the repository using GitHub desktop: navigate to **File > Clone Repository**, click the URL tab and enter `https://github.com/spatialos/gdk-for-unity` into the URL or username/repository field, then click Clone.
+To clone the repository using GitHub desktop: navigate to **File > Clone Repository**, select the URL tab and enter `https://github.com/spatialos/gdk-for-unity` into the URL or username/repository field, then select Clone.

 The GDK repository is a SpatialOS project called `gdk-for-unity`.
 It contains: